SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 Server-rendered sites

 - Abbreviated SSR
-- Server code that renders and returns HTML
+- Server code that renders & returns HTML
 - Server can interface with database
 - Server-to-server requests are faster
 - Secrets are kept on the server
-- Current status: Solid
+- Current status: **Solid** 👍

 <!--
 - TITLE